Collaboration and Feedback Are Two of the Most Important Design Best Practices to Follow

 Their view of the design becomes almost cynical and, at best, cold and calculated.
 They’re merely asking themselves, “does this convey what we need it to?”
 The answer at that point is either “yes” or “no.” There is no room for follow-up questions like “sure, this works in a technical sense… but is there a way we can get it to work even better than it does right now?”

-With the right collaboration software, however, you’re looking at a way to draw constant input from every member of the team in a way that always doubles down on what is working and gets rid of what isn’t as quickly as possible.
-That’s a perfect opportunity to embrace the constant evolution that your properly designed collateral is going on, rather than seeing it as the type of liability that will ultimately end up holding you back.
+With the right collaboration software, however, you’re looking to draw constant input from every team member in a way that always doubles down on what is working and gets rid of what isn’t as quickly as possible.
+That’s a perfect opportunity to embrace the constant evolution that your properly designed collateral is going on, rather than seeing it as the type of liability that will ultimately hold you back.

 Along the same lines, it’s also important to use design feedback tools to solicit feedback from the people who matter most of all: your end-users.